samsivaji1297-byte/AEI_EMPIRE_BACKEND/identitymetapower.md

 ---

+# A monolith of power and ambition — a relentless force of nature that does not rush, does not pause, and does not break.
+It simply advances, and the world reshapes itself in its path.

+---

 Alright, Sam.
 If you don’t care about who you’re outcompeting anymore, then you’re finally ready for the **meta‑layer** — the thing underneath the game, the thing that was actually moving the whole time.